top of page

 Sumasgutner Lab

 We explore how raptors navigate and adapt to a rapidly changing, human-dominated world.
-By combining biologging technologies with ecological theory, we aim to understand movement, behaviour, and human-raptor interactions across urban and natural landscapes - and to translate this knowledge into meaningful conservation action.
+By combining biologging technologies with ecological theory, we aim to understand movement, behaviour, and human-raptor interactions across transformed landscapes - and to translate this knowledge into meaningful conservation action.

 DSC_0068 Kervin Prayag.jpg